Rathlin Island: Natural history

 Rathlin is mostly of prehistoric volcanic origin sitting on a foundation of marine sedimentary rocks.
 The lowermost rocks on Rathlin are the Cretaceous-aged Ulster White Limestone, correlative with the Chalk that forms the White Cliffs of Dover.
 The limestone contains fossils of belemnites.
 Overlying an unconformity, the bulk of the island's rock are basalt of the Lower Basalt series, with a weathered horizon of bright red laterite paleosols separating the lavas from the overlying Causeway Basalts.
 The Causeway series show well-developed columnar jointing, and are named for the exposures at the Giant's Causeway in mainland Northern Ireland.
 Both packages of lava are part of the British Tertiary Volcanic Province.

 The island was owned by Rev Robert Gage who was also the island's rector.
 He had two daughters, Adelaide in 1832 and Dorothea in 1835.
 Adelaide was a botanist who wrote a book concerning the island's flora and fauna.
-She visited Dorothea in Germany after she married his Serene Highness Albrecht, Prince of Warbeck and Pyrmonte.
+She visited Dorothea in Germany after she married his Serene Highness Prince Albrecht zu Waldeck und Pyrmont.
 Adelaide was buried in Ramoan Churchyard in Ballycastle in 1920 and her book on Rathlin is now lost.

 Rathlin is one of 43 Special Areas of Conservation in Northern Ireland.
 It is home to tens of thousands of seabirds, including common guillemots, kittiwakes, puffins and razorbills – about thirty bird families in total.
-It is visited by birdwatchers, with a Royal Society for the Protection of Birds nature reserve that has views of Rathlin's bird colony.
-The RSPB has also successfully managed natural habitat to facilitate the return of the red-billed chough.
+It is visited by birdwatchers, with a Royal Society for the Protection of Birds (RSPB) nature reserve that has views of Rathlin's bird colony.
+The RSPB first purchased parts of the island's North Cliffs during the 1970s, then other areas, and has successfully managed natural habitat to facilitate the return of the red-billed chough.
 Northern Ireland's only breeding pair of choughs can be seen during the summer months.
+Bird breeding has also benefitted from projects to eliminate invasive ferret and rat populations, which preyed on the predominantly ground-nesting birds.